lakizuru/pdf-overlay/README.md

 - tqdm
 - pyfiglet

-Also, PDF Overlay only supports PDF files with same pages count.
+Also, PDF Overlay only supports PDF files with **same pages count**.

 ## How to Use